Camouflage Helmet Liner I

 "Big Red, what's the deal with those WWII camouflage liners?"

-Well Marty,
+Well, Marty,

-these liners were painted to help soldiers in Pacific Jungles blend in.
+These liners were painted to help soldiers in Pacific jungles blend in.

 Westinghouse was able to streamline the process in a way that they could produce an average of 10,000 camouflaged liners a day.